Fort Irwin National Training Center: National Training Center

 On 9 August 1979, the Department of the Army announced that Fort Irwin had been selected as National Training Center (NTC).
 The location – an isolated area – was ideal because of its over 1000 sqmi capacity for maneuver and ranges, its uncluttered electromagnetic spectrum, and its restricted airspace.
 The National Training Center was officially activated 16 October 1980, and Fort Irwin was transferred from the California Army National Guard back to the Regular Army returning into active status on 1 July 1981.

 The NTC was unique in its training approach in the use of Real Time Location System (originally a General Dynamics microwave transponder system; later replaced by GPS); the use of lasers to simulate direct fire (including small arms); and the use of real time interactive computer models for indirect fire along with Air to Ground and Ground to Air missile systems.
 Originally developed as a prototype by the US Army's Fort Hunter-Liggett with Systems and Software design the BDM, the NTC system was the first to augment After Action Reviews of training exercises with video and maneuver overlays including time stamped combat events.

 Since its activation, the NTC has witnessed many other firsts.
 Among the first units to train against the Opposing Force (OPFOR) were 1st Battalion, 22nd Infantry and 1st Battalion 77th Armor, 4th Infantry Division (Mech) from Fort Carson, Colorado in Spring 1978 as a proof of concept FX for establishing Irwin as the NTC, the 3rd Battalion 67th Armor, 2nd Armored Division from Fort Hood, Texas in operation TASK FORCE IRWIN III, 1 Aug – 14 Sept, 1979, and 3rd Brigade, 1st Cavalry Division from Fort Hood, Texas in spring 1981.

-Also Ft Irwin and the 1st CAV tested and implemented the Multiple Integrated Laser Engagement System (MILES).
+Ft Irwin and the 1st CAV tested and implemented the Multiple Integrated Laser Engagement System (MILES).
 Infantry and armor units first augmented the Opposing Force in 1984 as a detachment of the 7th infantry Division, Fort Ord CA. June 1985 saw the first use of M1 Abrams tanks and later in the fall of 1985 saw the M2 Bradley fighting vehicles on the NTC battlefield.
 The first armored cav. squadron rotation occurred in November 1984.
 Units from the 101st Airborne Division participated in the first light force rotation in March 1985.
 The 197th Infantry Brigade participated in the first extended rotation with brigade operations in June 1985.
 The first combined Light/Mechanized Infantry rotation took place in February 1990; the 7th Infantry Division (Light) from Fort Ord and the 24th Infantry Division (Mechanized) from Fort Stewart, Georgia participated.
 The first MOUT (Military Operations in Urban Terrain) mission was conducted at the NTC Pioneer Training Facility in December 1993.